camcast04/CapstoneIOS/README.md

 - [] As a user, I want to create an account so that I can save my progress and have a personalized experience.
 - [] As a user, I want to be able to edit my profile so that I can update my personal information.

-- [] Photo Upload and Cataloging
+***** Photo Upload and Cataloging

-- [] As a user, I want to upload photos of plants, animals, and bugs so that I can contribute to the biodiversity database.
 - [] As a user, I want to view my uploaded photos in a personalized gallery so that I can keep track of my discoveries.

 ***** Map Integration and Location Tagging

-- [] As a user, I want to tag the location of my sightings so that I can contribute to the map of local biodiversity.
-- [] As a user, I want to view a map of sightings to explore what others have discovered.
+- [] As a user, I want to view a map of sightings to explore what I have discovered.

 ***** Basic Identification and Information Display